Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 ---

-It is difficult to find doctrinal unity across Buddhist traditions, but most agree on three shared marks of conditioned experience:
+While it is difficult to find doctrinal unity across Buddhist traditions, most agree on three shared marks of conditioned experience:

 - **Anātman** — all *dharma* are not-self
 - **Anitya** — all *dharma* are impermanent